AlexKapadia/Cursor-Cheat-Sheet/README.md

 # 1. You want to build a financial analysis dashboard
 # 2. Reference the relevant files in Cursor:

-"Use quant-finance-engine.mdc for the Monte Carlo simulation, web-design/data-driven-cyber-ui.mdc for the UI, and backend/supabase-backend-architecture.mdc for data storage"
+"Use quant-finance-engine/quant-finance-engine.mdc for the Monte Carlo simulation, web-design/elegant-typography-warm-minimalist/elegant-typography-warm-minimalist.mdc for the UI, and backend/supabase-backend-architecture/supabase-backend-architecture.mdc for data storage"

 # 3. Cursor will read all three files and apply their patterns
 ```